perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 // End mark
 ```

-Remember to modify the IOReg path of your graphics card based on your system, it may be different.<br>
+Remember to modify the IOReg path of your graphics card based on your system, it may be different.
+To know the IOReg path to the graphics card, it can be done with

-To know the IOReg path to the graphics card, it can be done with gfxutil tool or from Hackintool in the PCIe tab >> Name of your device (e.g. Navi 23 [Radeon RX 6600/6600 XT/6600M] >> Device Path column >> copy IOReg path.
-In my case is:<br>
+- gfxutil tool
-`PCI0.PEG0.PEGP.BRG0.GFX0`
+- Hackintool in the PCIe tab -> Name of your device (e.g. Navi 23 [Radeon RX 6600/6600 XT/6600M] -> Device Path column -> copy IOReg path.
+In my system is: `PCI0.PEG0.PEGP.BRG0.GFX0`

-For better identification of the SSDT, rename it to `SSDT-sPPT.aml` and don't forget to compile it to AML format.
-When you compile the DSL file to AML, the compiler adjusts the format, calculates the buffer size and adds other elements to the string.<br>
+For better identification of the SSDT, rename it to `SSDT-SPPT.aml` and don't forget to compile it to AML format.
+When you compile the DSL file to AML, the compiler adjusts the format, calculates the buffer size and adds other elements.

 Place `SSDT-sPPT.aml` in the APCI folder and in config.plist, restart and reload OpenCore.

 ### Check that the SSDT loads correctly